-Thinking of starting up with a new business?
-Confused whether you should incorporate your business as an LLC (Limited Liability Company) or Inc (Incorporation)?
-It is a very crucial decision.
+Thinking of starting a new business?
+Confused about whether you should incorporate your business as an LLC (Limited Liability Company) or Inc (Incorporation)?
+It is a very crucial decision to make.
 The business entity you choose influences everything from your taxes and day-to-day operations to how much of your personal assets are at risk.
 So it is necessary to choose a business structure that gives you the appropriate balance of legal protections and privileges.

-Should I Incorporate My Business as LLC (Limited Liability Company) or Inc (Incorporation)?
+Should I Incorporate My Business as an LLC (Limited Liability Company) or an Inc (Incorporation)?

 There are different types of business entities in the USA.
 The most familiar ones are LLC (Limited Liability Company) and Inc (C and S Corp).
-You need to understand the benefits and limitations of both the types to choose the business type wisely.
+You need to understand the benefits and limitations of both to choose the business type that fits you wisely.
 The main difference between these two types of business entities is in the way of reporting taxes and in the paperwork required to administer these companies.
-Both types of the companies can also be owned by a foreigner.
-Read in detail about every aspect of these entities below:
+Both types of companies can be owned by a foreigner.
+Read in detail every aspect of these entities below:

-While incorporating your business, you need to know that it would be considered as a legal entity that is independent of its shareholders.
+While incorporating your business, you need to know that it would be considered a legal entity that is independent of its shareholders.
 Being a shareholder, you will not be personally liable for the obligations, debts, or any acts of the corporation.
-For this business entity, you need to do annual meetings of shareholders or directors, which makes it more complicated than LLC in terms of administration.
-This type of corporation is perfect for companies who are considering to get investment.
+For this business entity, you need to hold annual meetings of shareholders or directors, which makes it more complicated than LLCs in terms of administration.
+This type of corporation is perfect for companies who are considering getting investments.
 Let’s study the two types of Corp (C and S Corp).

 A corporation is a legal business entity that is set up under state law to protect shareholder or owner’s assets from creditor claims.
 When you incorporate your business, it automatically makes you a “C” or a regular corporation.
 In a C Corp, the income and expenses are taxed to the corporation, not the owners.
 Similarly, the profits are taxed first at the corporate level and then divided at the personal level as dividends.
 It is not suitable for small business due to the tax feature.